laurenoldham1202/final-project/README.md

 Having the school and site location coordinates, distances can be calculated between the two for each data point (`notebooks/distance-calculation.ipynb`).
 The full geocoded dataset was imported and converted to a Geopandas geodataframe with the Universal Transverse Mercator 14N coordinate reference system.
 Matching the school location with the site through the matching id, distance was calculated between the points.
+The school and site datasets were saved as separate CSVs, `data/cleaned/distance-schools.csv` and `data/cleaned/distance-sites.csv`.

 ## Map Objectives